 - High availability

-You can increase or decrease the number of backend servers as needed to expand the serving capacity of your applications.
+You can increase or decrease the number of backend servers to adjust the load balancing capacity for your applications.

 - High concurrency

-The SLB cluster supports hundreds of millions of concurrent connections and a single SLB instance supports tens of millions of these connections.
+An SLB cluster supports hundreds of millions of concurrent connections, and a single SLB instance supports tens of millions of concurrent connections.